 Computer lab with both Windows and Macintosh workstations, providing desktop applications such as word processing and spreadsheets, some special software, and Internet access.
 Supported by ITS.

 Shared by Reference Services and the Faculty Center for Learning Development.
 Provides facilities for hands-on instruction in the use of library and other teaching and learning technologies, as well as FCLD offices.
-Mortensen Library main level.
+Located on the main level in Harrison Libraries.